Connection Conversation Community

 What are Peace Cafés?

-Peace Cafés, patterned after Conversation Café Method, are simple, hosted opportunities to have conversations about any subject related to peace, AND almost any subject, issue or opportunity can be viewed from the perspective of how it enhances or limits peace.
+Peace Cafés, patterned after Bohmian Dialogue method are simple, hosted opportunities to have conversations about any subject related to peace, AND almost any subject, issue or opportunity can be viewed from the perspective of how it enhances or limits peace.

 In Peace Cafés, a group gathers together in-person or online in a circle or around a table to talk about peace.
-These conversations typically last between 60 and 90 minutes.
+These conversations typically last between 90 and 120 minutes.

 At a Peace Café there is nothing to join, no homework, and no agenda - just a simple process that helps to shift us from small talk to BIG talk conversations about peace matters.
 More than big talk, it is about deep listening.